Sunday, June 30, 2024

 Harry Potter also seems a bit silly to include, and yet, Steve Donoghue, in one of his many videos, makes the point that of all the YA literature currently in print, Harry Potter is the only one that's certain to survive into the next century.
 So it's also a modern classic, of sorts.

 Actually, when you consider that the vast majority of books published go out of print after one year, anything from the 20th Century that is still being printed and talked about has already kind of passed the test of time.
 Granted, a lot of these books won't be remembered in another 200 years.
-But I'm not living 200 years in the future, I'm living now and talking about the what the culture is now.
+But then I'm not living 200 years in the future, I'm living now and talking about what the culture is now.

 Anything published after the year 2000, however, is out.
 2000 is the cut-off.

 ...with one exception.
-If I'm listing works by an individual author, and that author has published books both before 2000 and after, and I've reviewed one of those books from before 2000 on this blog, then I'll also include the other books from after 2000 under that author's name.
+If I'm listing works by an individual author, and that author has published books both before 2000 and after, and I've reviewed at least one of those books from before 2000 on this blog, then I'll also include the other books from after 2000 under that author's name.

 Comic books are not generally included, unless I can add them to the name of an author already on this list.
 (So Neil Gaiman's Sandman books get included because I've already included Neil Gaiman as one of the canonical authors of the modern period.)